1. Support and enforce your employee's reporting and adherence to the leave process.

 - If restrictions or a reasonable accommodation are required to remain at work or return to work and you have questions, please email the Stay At Work/Return to Work Team or call 925-459-7270 to discuss possible reasonable accommodations.

-12. Initiating a Personnel Change Request (PCR) at the end of STD, PRL or unpaid leave.
+12. Initiating a Personnel Change Request (PCR) at the end of your employee's leave.

 You are responsible for initiating the appropriate Return from Leave PCR when your employee returns to work.